UK announces plan to fine firms for harmful online content

 Firms that allow harmful material to flourish or don’t remove it quickly could be sanctioned.
 Ofcom currently keeps tabs on radio and television broadcasters, and has the power to levy fines or even kick repeat offenders off the air.

 The government said it was “minded” to make the changes, but new legislation will be needed for it to take effect.
 It said officials were working “at pace” to draft a new law.
+Ofcom will hold companies to account if they don’t deal with harmful material, and platforms will have to remove “illegal content” quickly and “minimize the risk of it appearing.”

+In order to safeguard freedom of expression, the rules won’t ban people from accessing or posting offensive but legal content, though the government indicated it would let internet companies decide what material is tolerated.

+Online companies “will be required to explicitly state what content and behaviour is acceptable on their sites in clear and accessible terms and conditions and enforce these effectively, consistently and transparently,” the government said.

 Digital Secretary Nicky Morgan said the new rules would be “proportionate and strong.”